-The Washington Ferry Coalition brings together people and businesses that recognize the importance of an efficient ferry system to fill the transportation needs of Western Washington and serve as an economic asset for the entire state.
+The Washington Ferry Coalition brings together ferry riders, community organizations and businesses that recognize the importance of an efficient ferry system to fill the transportation needs of Western Washington and serve as an economic asset for the entire state.

 Wash.
-State Ferries Release 2040 Long Range Plan
+State Ferries Releases 2040 Long Range Plan

-Washington State Ferries has released a Draft 2040 Long Range Plan that says the current ferry-build contract should be extended to build five new Olympic Class ferries as soon as possible.
+Washington State Ferries has released its final 2040 Long Range Plan.
+The Plan says the current ferry-build contract should be extended to build five new Olympic Class ferries as soon as possible.

-Ferry ridership is expected to grow by more than 30 percent, from 24.5 million riders in 2017 to 32.5 million in 2040.
+Ferry ridership is expected to grow by more than 30 percent, from 24.5 million riders in 2017 to nearly 32 million in 2040.
 This increased demand presents challenges to an already overburdened fleet and aging infrastructure.

 As the Long Range Plan says, the time is now for new ferries.
 The current fleet only supports about two-thirds of the planned out-of-service maintenance time needed for each vessel, and three more vessels are due for retirement in the next seven years.

-Letting the current ferry-build contract lapse would mean a delay of up to seven years before even one new ferry could be built because the procurement process would have to start over.
+Letting the current ferry-build contract lapse would mean a delay of up to four years before even one new ferry could be built because the procurement process would have to start over.

 The Washington Ferry Coalition urges its members, business organizations, ferry communities, transportation advocates and all others who care about an effective and reliable state transportation system to show their support for the recommendations laid out in the Long Range Plan.